This post may contain affiliate links. Please read my disclosure for more information.

 All that said, Google AdSense doesn’t come without its fair share of disadvantages.
 And, you may be wondering what the best alternatives to AdSense are for blogs and websites.

-Below are seven of the best Google Adsense alternatives you may want to consider for your blog.
+Below are seven of the best Google Adsense alternatives for bloggers you may want to consider.
 We also talk a little about what Google AdSense is, how it works, as well as its pros and cons.